neha23nov/GenAI/README.md

 1. User registers and logs in
 2. On the home page, user pastes a job description and uploads a resume or writes a self-description
-3. AlignAI sends the data to Google Gemini AI
+3. GENAI sends the data to Google Gemini AI
 4. Gemini analyzes the profile against the job description and returns a structured report
 5. The report is saved to MongoDB and displayed on the interview page
 6. User can browse technical questions, behavioral questions, and the preparation roadmap